harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 There may be an age-related reduction in the GH-releasing capability of GHSs.
 The studies have not yet been able to come to a consensus.
 However, the synergistic effect of GHRH and GHS on GH secretion is not reduced as humans age throughout the entire lifespan.
 This holds true even for the very old (Those in their 90's).

 There are no reported side-effects with GHS usage.
 However both the peptidyl and non-peptidyl compounds have been found to induce slight increases (still within what is deemed the normal range) in prolactin and in adrenocorticotrophin(ACTH)/cortisol, and in a few studies dehydroepiandrosterone (DHEA).
 Low to moderate dose (1 mcg/kg) administration of GHRP-6 has been found to result in very large GH release with no significant effects on cortisol or prolactin.
-Of the peptides, Hexarelin appears to induce the highest level of these hormones (prolactin &amp;amp; cortisol).
+Of the peptides, Hexarelin appears to induce the highest level of these hormones (prolactin & cortisol).
 Ipamorelin a newer GHS has no effect on these hormones no matter what the dose.

 NOTE: The information presented in this section was drawn generally from Refs: 19-31